Stewardship of Play

 Do you have any idea how often this happens to children when they start to be playful?
 Or why children play better when no adults are around?
 Adults, in an attempt to be responsible, interject a bit of guidance or share an imaginary worst-case-scenario—Be careful.
 It’s not OK to put sand on the slide.
 Watch out Diana is coming down.—immediately dousing the fires of spontaneity and removing their freedom to play.

-This led to Leadership and Facilitation point #5:
+This led to Care point #5:

 5. Maintain clear, consistent boundaries and expectations, established beforehand.
 If new problems arise that modify those expectations, honor the children’s input and negotiate new boundaries and agreements in an immediate community meeting or later at a scheduled group time.